pszjmb1/waywardWifiAnalysis/README.md

   UNIQUE KEY `phone_name` (`phone_name`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```
+## New Form of Processing
+Given SQL data in the above format, the following combines doctors, shifts, phones and wifi scans:
+1. Run analysis6ShiftAndDoctorSpecific
+2. Run checkWardJobsForDoctors.sql
+3. Run updateApGroupIdsDatasetFromSimilarAps() from findMissingAPIds2.r

+## Old Form of Processing
+Ignore this if using he new form of processing
 ### Preprocessing
 Given SQL data in the above format, the following combines doctors, shifts, phones and wifi scans.